aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 print_identity('Mao', 33)
 ```

 Let's consider slightly less trivial but a very useful example.
-Until now, whenever we needed to time execution of the code, we were using `time` or `timeit` magic.
-Magic commands is a nice tool but they are unique to IPython and usage of IPython is quite limited.
+Until now, whenever we needed to time the execution of some code, we were using `time` or `timeit` magics.
+Magic commands are nice tools but they are unique to IPython and the usage of IPython is quite limited.
 The programmer is paying the price of lowered performance for the graphical interface.
-So, after all IPython is great for debugging, testing and visualization but in the optimized code you will have it disabled.
-Let's then implement a *decorator* that will be a timer for arbitrary function:
+So, after all IPython is great for debugging, testing and visualization but in optimized code you will have it disabled.
+Let's then implement a *decorator* that will be a timer for an arbitrary function:

 ```{code-cell} ipython3
 from timeit import default_timer